mustafaalberri/smart-brain-api/README.md

 ## Technologies Used
 The technologies used in the creation of the app are: Javascript, Node.js, Express.js, Bcrypt, Clarifai gRPC API, Knex.

+## Authors and Acknowledgment
+This app was developed by Mustafa Alberri as part of the ZTM Web Development course on Udemy.